- Search The Registry

 - My Account

-The founding of Eatonville, Florida, in 1886 is celebrated on this date.
+The founding of Eatonville, Florida, in 1887 occurred on this date.
 Eatonville is located a few miles north of Orlando, Florida.

-Artist Jules Andre Smith did a series of paintings depicting life in Eatonville during the 1930s-1940s.
+Artist Jules Andre Smith created a series of paintings depicting life in Eatonville during the 1930s-1940s.
 Twelve of these works are at the Maitland Art Center in Eatonville.

 The African American Desk Reference